 Not to be confused with the better-known Getty Foundation established by J. Paul Getty (see above), this funder supports higher ed institutions as well as symphonies and opera companies.
 But they have no web presence or clear grantmaking guidelines.

-Guggenheim funds humanities, social and natural sciences scholarly research that examines "problems of violence, aggression, and dominance."
-It's research priorities are fairly diverse.
+Guggenheim funds scholarly research in the humanities, social, and natural sciences that examines "problems of violence, aggression, and dominance."
+Its interests are diverse.

 Hearst has given out only a few recent awards at the intersection of its Education and Culture programs, but its deep pockets and open application process bode well for established, high-budget grantseekers.